 Not all employers in the Ocean State are required to follow federal overtime law.
 The FLSA only covers employers engaged in the following activities:

 - Commerce or the production of goods for commerce, or that has employees handling, selling, or otherwise working on goods for commerce

 - Businesses and enterprises that generate an annual income of $500,000 or more

 - Operation of a hospital or institution primarily engaged in the care of the sick, aged, or mentally ill who reside on the premises, and private or public schools and institutions of higher education

 - Public agencies

-Get Legal Help with Your Overtime Issue in Rhode Island
+Get Legal Help With Your Overtime Issue in Rhode Island

 Rhode Island law ensures your right to earn overtime pay.
 Failure to pay overtime when it's due can be a state and federal labor violation.
-If you're experiencing an overtime issues at work, help is available.
+If you're experiencing an overtime issue at work, help is available.
 Contact a local employment attorney today to learn how Rhode Island overtime laws apply to you and advise you on your next steps to recover any unpaid overtime.